 10. Travel in The Off-Season

-Prices for a summer beach resort will be much smaller during fall or wintertime.
+Prices for a summer beach resort will be much less during fall or wintertime.
 Keep this in mind when you plan your time to go.
-The weather can be a little less predictable but the prices can be half the price.
+The weather can be a little less predictable but the prices can be half the cost.
 Just ensure the destination you are looking at doesn’t close down completely.

 11. Use A Price Comparison Software

 Google is a wonderful tool but doing it all yourself can be so much work.
 A price comparison software can help you find the best place for the cheapest price.
 Use Booking.com, GetYourGuide and Viator for popular options and good saving results.

 12. Prepare for The Worst-Case Scenario